gura-lang/gura/README.md

         $ git clone https://github.com/gura-lang/gura.git

-   I'm afraid it would take much time as it tries to retrieve all the history.
+   I'm afraid that would take much time as it tries to retrieve all the history.
    The following command could save your important time.

         $ git clone https://github.com/gura-lang/gura.git --depth 1